upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 Over time, software systems may diverge from their original intent, even when they continue to function and deliver value.
 Strategic goals, architectural principles, or quality objectives articulated at one point in time may no longer be reflected in the system’s realized form.

 This misalignment often emerges incrementally, through a sequence of locally rational changes made under evolving constraints.
 No single modification may appear problematic in isolation, yet their cumulative effect can lead to a system whose structure and behavior no longer correspond to its stated or assumed intent ([de Silva & Balasubramaniam, 2012](../resources/bibliography.md#de-silva-balasubramaniam-2012); [Garcia et al., 2013](../resources/bibliography.md#garcia-etal-2013)).
+Because this divergence persists across time and actors, it complicates reasoning about future change and the governance of the software system in a principled way.

 The challenge here is not that systems change, but that changes occur without a clear basis for assessing whether the resulting system remains consistent with its intended role, scope, or constraints.
 This sets the stage for later questions of validity, without yet answering them.

+This divergence often complicates efforts to evaluate and govern subsequent changes.

 ## Difficulty Governing Change